 Removing the ball is very difficult.
-I think they use a robot to tighten the rear nut to keep you from removing it.
 I recommend that you always use pipe dope or Teflon tape when installing a Stop.
 I know a lot of you think that brass or bronze will make up the slack, but pipe dope, or Teflon dope or tape makes a nicer job and makes for an easier removal.